Request a Free Consultation

 In the state of Pennsylvania, Worker’s Compensation is a requirement.
 Any employers who do not stay in compliance face the possibility of significant fines and even jail time.
 Worker’s Compensation laws can seem overwhelming and reliable educational resources can be difficult to locate.
 Farm Worker’s Compensation provides an additional challenge because of the complexity of farm operations, and the regular use of independent contractors.

-Very few companies will write Farm Worker’s Compensation on a Monoline basis.
+Although there are some benefits of a Monoline Worker’s Compensation insurance policy, very few companies will write Farm Worker’s Compensation on a Monoline basis.
 What this means is that most farm insurance companies will require Farm Worker’s Compensation to be written in conjunction with a property policy like a Farmowners Insurance product.
-Some carriers will have ineligible classes of business which they will not write Farm Worker’s Compensation for.
-High-risk classes like an Orchard class can be harder to place because of the higher potential for losses.
+Some carriers will have ineligible classes of business that they will not write Farm Worker’s Compensation for.
+High-risk classes, like an Orchard class, can be harder to place because of the higher potential for losses.

 Ruhl Insurance has multiple carrier options to help you realize the value of your Worker’s Compensation policy.
 Coupling the Farm Worker’s Compensation insurance with a property policy can lead to significant premium savings over Monoline carriers and having multiple options allows you to tailor your insurance package to meet all your needs for Property, Liability, Auto, and Worker’s Compensation.